 Discover FAA High School Competition: For grades 9-12, please visit https://faa.illinois.edu/future-students/high-school-competitions

 Program Cost (refer to Fine and Applied Arts rate)

 The School of Music offers financial aid to graduate students in the form of graduate tuition scholarships, assistantships, and fellowships.
 All students who apply by stated deadlines are considered for merit-based awards.

-School of Music Fellowships: Fellowships are one-year renewable awards carrying a partial tuition and partial fee waiver and a stipend of $5,000 up to $12,000.
+School of Music Fellowships: Fellowships are one-year renewable awards carrying a full tuition and partial fee waiver and a stipend of $5,000 up to $12,000.

 University of Illinois Fellowships: It is recommended that applicants who wish to be considered for campus academic fellowships submit or complete an audition as early as possible.

 School of Music Assistantships: The School of Music typically awards Teaching and Research Assistantships.
 These are one-year renewable awards with a stipend.
 Assistantships at 25% or higher carry a full tuition waiver and partial fee waiver with a stipend.

 School of Music Graduate Tuition Scholarships: One-year renewable awards that include a partial tuition and fee waiver.